spences10/blog.scottspence.me/src/pages/2017/2017-05-23-twitter-bot-playground/index.md

 date: "2017-05-23"
 title: "Twitter bot playground"
 tags: ['information', 'guide']
-excerpt: "How to build and deploy a multifunctional Twitter bot!"
 published: true
 ---

+How to build and deploy a multifunctional Twitter bot!

 This is a reference for me and anyone else that's interested in Twitter bots in JavaScript.